Starship HLS: 2021–2023

 In 2021, the NASA Office of Inspector General (OIG) warned that the HLS development schedule was unrealistic when compared to other major NASA space flight programs.
 Stating that space flight programs in the prior 15 years had taken on average 8.5 years from contract award to first operational flight, while the HLS Program was attempting to do so in about half that time.
 By contrast, NASA OIG noted that the Apollo Lunar Lander took approximately 6 years from contract award to its launch on the Apollo 11 mission while receiving "substantially higher levels of funding" adjusted for inflation.
 Based on the HLS base period contract award date (May 2020) and the average delay for recent major NASA space flight programs, they estimated that the HLS Program could face up to 3.4 years of delays before operational flights.

-In June 2023, NASA's chief of exploration systems development in the HLS development office, Jim Free, said that the Starship HLS's critical design review, required before further funds from the contract could be released to SpaceX, had been delayed until SpaceX completes an in orbital refueling demonstration mission.
+In June 2023, NASA's chief of exploration systems development in the HLS development office, Jim Free, said that the Starship HLS's critical design review, required before further funds from the contract could be released to SpaceX, had been delayed until SpaceX completes an orbital refueling demonstration mission.
 The head of NASA's moon and Mars exploration strategy said that the delay of Artemis III from 2025 to 2026 was partly due to "development challenges" with their contractors (SpaceX and Lockheed Martin).

-In November 2023, the United States Government Accountability Office, in their report to Congress, outlined several challenges that the Artemis program was facing in development.
-They noted that as of September 2023 the [NASA] HLS program had delayed 8 out of 13 key events by at least 6 months, with 2 events being delayed to the year of launch (2025 at the time).
+In November 2023, the US GAO, in their report to the US Congress, outlined several challenges that the Artemis program was facing in development.
+They noted that as of September 2023 the NASA HLS program had delayed 8 out of 13 key events by at least 6 months, with 2 events being delayed to the year of launch (2025 at the time).
 The GAO also identified the development of the Raptor engine as a "top risk" for the program and its 2025 timeline, although SpaceX considered the technology behind the Raptor engine to be relatively mature.
 The GAO noted that SpaceX had made limited progress maturing the technologies needed for in-orbit refueling and cryogenic propellant storage.
 The GAO concluded in their report to Congress that the Artemis III crewed lunar landing is unlikely to occur in 2025, and that a launch date in early 2027 is more likely.

 NASA astronauts tested the elevator concept (crew transfer between the cabin of Starship HLS and the lunar surface) in December 2023.